samarpan-rai/serveitlearn/README.md

     pass
 ```

-If you want to see a full example, then you can try running [this]()
+If you want to see a full example, then you can try running [this](https://github.com/samarpan-rai/serveitlearn/blob/master/examples/svc_iris_example.py).
+Please note that it has few requirements.
+You can install it by running `pip install -r https://github.com/samarpan-rai/serveitlearn/blob/master/examples/requirements.txt`